4 Giant Trolls Just Landed in Iowa — Here’s Where to Find Them

 Helmut is one of three trolls located in Clinton, Iowa.
 NOTE: The troll is not lit at night – I used some LED panels to provide the extra lighting.

-Clinton is home to three trolls, all tied to the Mississippi River and the city’s lumber history.
+Clinton is home to four trolls, all tied to the Mississippi River and the city’s lumber history.
+If you’re heading to Clinton to find the trolls, here’s our guide for other things to do in Clinton, Iowa.

 One of the trolls is located near the Sawmill Museum — a fitting location, given that these sculptures are built from reclaimed wood.